pastas/pastastore/readme.md

 ## Types of Connectors

-The structure and some background on the different types of Projects is detailed below.
+The structure and some background on the different types of Connectors is detailed below.

 ### ArcticConnector
 The ArcticConnector is an object that creates a connection with a MongoDB database.
 This can be an existing or a new database.
 A database is created to hold the different datasets: observation timeseries, stresses timeseries and models.
 For each of these datasets a collection or library is created.
 These are named using the following convention: `<database name>.<collection name>`.